Client

 })

-You can install fetch-retry from npm and use it as a plugin.
+You can install fetch-retry from npm and use it to create a plugin:

 import fetchRetry from 'fetch-retry'